visheshwalia/AWS-Athena-FederatedQueries/README.md

 Develop and execute a multiple source federated query using Athena, Redshift, AWS Glue, Lambda Functions, Secrets Manager, and GCP Cloud Storage(GCS).

 Prerequisite:
 •	You'll need to have two S3 buckets created, one with S3 data file(awsweatherdata), and 		one spill bucket required for Athena results.
 •	You'll need to have a redshift database populated with sample tickit data(tickit).
 •	A GCP account.

 After completing this lab, you will be able to:
-•	Navigate the Glue application
+•	Navigate the Glue application.
-•	Create a data crawler using Glue
+•	Create a data crawler using Glue.
-•	Create a schema and tables in Glue
+•	Create a schema and tables in Glue.
-•	Create a lambda function
+•	Create a lambda function.
-•	Query S3 data from Athena, Redshift, and GCS using the Glue data catalog
+•	Query S3 data from Athena, Redshift, and GCS using the Glue data catalog.

 ## Execution